suresh-20698/prep-readme/hoisting-readme.md

 ### Explanation

 - if a variable is declared using var, by default it's intial value will be undefined until a value is assigned, so it can be accessed even before declaration
-- if a varable is declared using let and const, it wont contain any initail value, so using them before declaration will result in a error
+- if a varable is declared using let and const, it will be under Temporal Dead Zone (TDZ), so using them before declaration will result in a error

 #### Example 1